LekoArts/wait-for-path/README.md

 # Wait for Path

 This is a fork of [aleclarson/wait-for-path](https://github.com/aleclarson/wait-for-path) to update dependencies and do the occasional fix.
+This package is **ESM only**.

 > Efficiently wait for a path to exist (cross-platform)